chrislies/Bike-Parking/README.md

 npm run dev
 ```

-To make a user an admin, you need to add their user ID to the admins table in your Supabase database:
+To make a user an admin, add their user ID to the admins table in your Supabase database:

 ```
 INSERT INTO admins (id, email)